eisa-hussain/Active-Directory-Environment/README.md

 - Created a dedicated Domain Admin account, ensuring security and control.
 - Deployed a DHCP server to allocate IP addresses dynamically.
 - Showed the creation of an Organizational Unit for better user management.
-- Delveed into the intricacies of Routing and Remote Access to emulate a corporate intranet.
+- Delved into the intricacies of Routing and Remote Access to emulate a corporate intranet.
 - Configured the Network Interface Card (NIC), ensuring local and internet connectivity.
 - Demonstrated mass user management by using PowerShell to batch-add over 1000 users.
 - Interacted with the client machine, simulating a login process using one of our newly added users.